puppeteer/puppeteer/docs/troubleshooting.md

 If you need to render Chinese, Japanese, or Korean characters you may need to use a buildpack with additional font files like https://github.com/CoffeeAndCode/puppeteer-heroku-buildpack

-There's also another [simple guide](https://timleland.com/headless-chrome-on-heroku/) from @timleland includes a sample project: https://timleland.com/headless-chrome-on-heroku/.
+There's also another [simple guide](https://timleland.com/headless-chrome-on-heroku/) from @timleland that includes a sample project: https://timleland.com/headless-chrome-on-heroku/.